smartdevicelink/sdl_evolution/proposals/NNNN-manager-update-display-capability.md

 - (void)sdl_updateCachedDisplayCapabilityList(List<DisplayCapability> newCapabilities) {
     // Similar to Java Code:
     // 1.
 Copy the existing Array of existing window capabilities
     // 2.
-Replace ocurrences of new window capabilities in the copy
+Replace occurrences of new window capabilities in the copy
     // 3.
 Apply the updated copy into the DisplayCapability
     // 4.
 Store the new object in the `displays` property.
     // 5.
 Convert objects into the properties `displayCapabilities`, `buttonCapabilities`, `softButtonCapabilities` and `presetBankCapabilities`